-The YMCA of Delaware, at its discretion, may change, delete, suspend, or discontinue all or parts of this handbook in its entirety, at any time, without prior notice.
+Effective January 2021 The YMCA of Delaware, as its option, may change, delete, suspend or discontinue parts or the handbook in its entirety, at any time without prior notice.
 In the event of a handbook change, parents will be notified.